HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 Adding a platform user needs to fill in two parts of content information: User Basic Information and User Menu Privilege.

-**User Basic Information**: including user account name, user role, compute node cluster privilege, etc.
+**User Basic Information:** including user account name, user role, compute node cluster privilege, etc.

 - At present, there are no specific restrictions on user names, except that they cannot be duplicated with existing names.
 - The default password of newly added user is `service_hotdb@hotdb.com`.
 When first logging into the management platform through the new account, the user will be required to change the password.
 - Added users need to be assigned with specific roles, which are general users by default.
 The difference between the two types of roles is as follows:

-**General user**: can only manage compute node clusters with existing privileges in the general user interface.
+**General user:** can only manage compute node clusters with existing privileges in the general user interface.

-**Manage user**: can enter the management interface and manage compute node clusters with existing privileges in the general user interface.
+**Manage user:** can enter the management interface and manage compute node clusters with existing privileges in the general user interface.
 The interface views can be switched back and forth in the personal information drop-down box in the upper right corner.

 - Assigning compute node cluster privileges to users means that the users can see the cluster and enter the cluster for management after logging into the general user interface.
 - There are two kinds of compute node cluster privileges: **access** and **control**.
 Users assigned with "access privileges" can only query after entering the cluster.
 All operations that affect the data will trigger a prompt of "insufficient privileges".
 Users assigned with "control privileges" automatically have "access privileges" and can perform all operations on the cluster.